jdineley/Project-Battleship/README.md

 Battleships game built with JavaScript, CSS & HTML

+The computer is pretty smart here, just a couple of points less than a human!
+Can you beat it!!??

 Try here:  https://jdineley.github.io/Project-Battleship/

 Human vs Computer only.
 The main focus of the build looked at implementing the computer opponent.
 Less effort toward the game aesthetic.